yaps8/disasm/README.md

 Prerequisite:
-It is needed to install Radare2 and the python bindings.
+It is needed to install Radare2 (http://www.radare.org/) and the python bindings.

-These can be found there: http://www.radare.org/y/?p=download

 One way is to do: